About IDS

 Independent Day School: Complete History

-by Liz Warner, Former IDS Middle School History Teacher
+by Liz Warner, Former IDS Upper School History Teacher

 The Formative Years: 1959 to 1970